 How to cite: Barata, R. (2014).
 The Trivialization of Anthrozoology and Welfare in Companion Animals.
 Human-Animal Science.

 This article includes references to most statements.
-Those that do not have it are merely an opinion developed by the author, based on his empirical knowledge and independent research in the area.
-At no time does this article refer to people, but to facts.
+Those who do not have it are merely an opinion developed by the author, based on his empirical knowledge and independent research.
+At no time does this article refer to people but facts.
 Opinions are debatable, facts not.

 As expected, I can see an increase in using “anthrozoology” by individuals without proper education and a complete misunderstanding of this field.
-It is being used only for social, political, economic and other personal human interests.
+It is used only for social, political, economic, and other personal human interests.
 Why do we do it?
 Because we can.